zSnowww/cf-clearance-api/README.md

 ## Usage
 > [!NOTE]
-> Headless mode is not support on Windows.
+> Headless mode is not supported on Windows.

 > [!WARNING]
 > Depending on the user agent used, it may affect your ability to solve the Cloudflare challenge.